HORROR; 1hr 38min

 STARRING: Andy Nyman, Martin Freeman

-Dangerous curve: Nyman (left) and Freeman
+Dangerous curve: from left, Nyman and Freeman

 Professor Philip Goodman (Nyman) is a self-satisfied TV debunker of all things “superstitious.”
 But he’s ripe for a rude awakening when tasked by a fellow non-believer to explain away three examples of the inexplicable.